The Baron & Baroness with a group

 Welcome to the SCA!

-We have the honour to live in the Barony of Lions Gate which covers Vancouver, West Vancouver, North Vancouver, Richmond, Burnaby, Surrey, Langley, White Rock, and Delta areas.
-The Barony of Lions Gate is part of the Principality of Tir Righ, which covers all the lands of British Columbia and the northern part of Washington.
+We have the honour to live in the Barony of Lions Gate which includes lands within the Metro Vancouver area, from Langley to Squamish and all areas between.
+The Barony of Lions Gate is part of the Principality of Tir Righ, which covers most of British Columbia, and a small part of northwest Washington.
 Throughout the Principality, there are many Baronies, Shires and Cantons — people participating in the SCA via their regional group.
 These groups are classified differently by sizes.
-There are three Principalities in The Kingdom of An Tir.
-They are Tir Righ, Avacal, and The Summits.
 For more information on the History of Lions Gate, click here.

 To find a local group near you, go to the Branches tab on the Principality's webpage.